Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Eastern Star on the "Ships starting with E" page.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), and misc. others for cross checking info as named within the text - ref.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), and misc. others for cross checking info as named within the above narrative - ref.
 My sources.

 Be